End Interactive Session 1A

 Use the

-command to print your current location, or working directory.
-You should be in your home directory on the server (e.g./home/yourusername
+pwdcommand to print your current location, or working directory.
+You should be in your home directory on the server (e.g./home/yourusername).Use the

 # move from /home/yourusername to home/yourusername/bash_practice